gaoDean/autolist.nvim/README.md

 - Automatic list formatting
 - List recalculation/renumbering
 - Supports checkboxes
+- Supports Roman Numerals
-- Set custom list markers
+- Supports custom list markers

 ## Installation
 This is using lazy.nvim, but you can adapt it to other package managers as well: